jvartanian/paginated-get-request/README.md

 # Paginated GET Request
-A Github Action to execute paginated GET requests.
+A GitHub Action to execute paginated GET requests and write the result to a file.